Jonnybuoy/spin_and_win_game/README.md

 The program is about a text-based slot machine for example, like the ones found in casinos.
 The user deposits a certain amount of money, and uses it to bet on one of three lines.
 If they got the lines correct, then they win the bet, otherwise, they lose the bet.
-The lines have been programmed in terms of 3x3 matrix format.
+The lines have been structured as a 3x3 matrix.

 ## Running the program.